pgiani/clean_logs/README.md

 ## logger.warning logger.error

-Same as logger.debug, any strings parameters will be added to the top of the group with orange or red label, the group data will default to a close group.
+Same as logger.debug, any strings parameters will be added to the top of the group with an orange or red label, the group data will default to a close group.
 ![](./images/error.png)

-The color label can be open to show a trace for you to find out where the console.log was called from, it is not a very clean trace but I still find it usefull.
+The color label can be opened to show a trace for you to find out where the console.log was called from, it is not a very clean trace but I still find it useful.

 ![](./images/trace.png)